hapax/hapax.github.io/assets/unitary-orbits.md

 and is stabilised by the whole group $S_d$.
 As we expect, the orbit is trivial.
-These group-theoretic properties are, as we might expect, nicely geometrised when we draw the wedge $W_d$.
+As we might expect, these group-theoretic properties are nicely geometrised when we draw the wedge $W_d$, corresponding to sub-wedges $W_K$ with interiors parameterised by the coordinates $P_1, \ldots, P_K$ introduced above.

 Finally, to relate this back to spheres, the nice thing about using the Frobenius norm is that the distance between a density matrix and